mapbender/mapbender-starter/README.md

 cd mapbender-starter
 ./bootstrap
 ```

+> :warning: While mapbender is compatible with PHP 8.2, bootstrap will fail due to outdated
+> PHP version constraints in a third-party library.
+A temporary workaround until the next major relase:
+> Install PHP 8.1 alongside your PHP 8.2 installation and in the `bootstrap` file
+> replace the `php` commands at the start of lines 4 to 8 with `/usr/bin/php8.1` (or your custom installation path)

 The bootstrap command performs the following required setup tasks for you:
 * installs userland dependencies (via composer)